Petersfield: Independent schools

 The town and the surrounding villages are home to several independent schools.
 Churcher's College is in Petersfield, and counts Tim Rodber and Tiny Rowland amongst its former pupils.
 Ditcham Park School is just outside the town, and Bedales School is in the neighbouring village of Steep.

 The former Moreton House School in the town centre was bought by Churcher's College in 1993 to become Churcher's College Junior School, but it soon outgrew these premises and subsequently relocated to Liphook.
 The old Moreton House school site was converted to housing.

 Local media

-ITV Meridian is the local ITV television franchise and viewers see the South version of BBC One.
-Services are received from the Midhurst transmitting station.
+Regional local news and television programmes are BBC South and ITV Meridian.
+Television signals are received from the Midhurst TV transmitter.